aoguedao/understanding-post-pandemic-math-modeling/README.md

-# understanding-post-pandemic-math-modeling
-Understanding the Post-Pandemic spread of COVID-19 dynamics due to Under-Reporting, Vaccine Efficiency and Social Behavior via Mathematical Modeling
+# Understanding the Post-Pandemic spread of COVID-19 dynamics due to Under-Reporting, Vaccine Efficiency and Social Behavior via Mathematical Modeling